tiffanyposs/understandingJS/README.md

 * **Arguments** - The parameters you pass to a function.
 * **Associativity** - What order *operator* functions get called in (left-to-right or right-to-left)
 * **Asynchronous** - More than one at a time.
+* **Callback Function** - A function you give to another function to be run when the other function is finished
 * **Coercion** - Converting a value from one type to another
 * **Dynamic Typing** - You don't tell the engine what type of data a variable holds, it figures it out while your code is running.
 This means you don't have tell the code what datatype it's supposed to be.
 * **Execution Contexts** - A wrapper that helps manage the code that is running.
 It can contain things beyond what you have written in your code.
 Any script that you have is wrapped in a execution script.
 This has two phases.